Here is all the wisdom we can muster. Tap the bars to open the full text below.

 Q – What if I need to quit the art course sometime during the year?

-A – Most yearly educational courses are set once you sign up, but we do offer a 30-day cancelation before our cutoff date in February.
-We can do this because we are set up to take students into existing classes.
-So, if you have something unexpected come up, you may cancel your enrollement with a 30-day advance notice using our CANCELATION REQUEST FORM, so that other students who may be waiting to get in can prepare to take your place.
-It’s hard to fill spaces after the class is half finished, and we really can’t find a reaplacement for your reserved space after February 20, our cut-off date for cancelations.
-Please read the policy section for instructions and more explanation.
+A – Most yearly educational courses like ours are set once you sign up, but we do offer a 30-day cancelation before our cutoff date in February.
+If you have something big come up unexpectedly that requires you to cancel your enrollement, please use our 30-day advance notice CANCELATION REQUEST FORM.
+It’s hard to fill spaces after the course is half finished, and we really can’t find reaplacements for reserved spaces after February 20, which is our cut-off date for cancelations.
+Please read the policy section directly below for instructions and more explanation.

 Q – How should I pay tuition?